twinnydotdev/twinny/README.md

 ## 📦 Packaging and Installation

-For a more permanent solution, you can package Twinny into a `.vsix` file and then install it as a Visual Studio Code extension.
+For a more permanent solution, you can package twinny into a `.vsix` file and then install it as a Visual Studio Code extension.

 1. Package the plugin: